 Enterprise projects with 15 villages:

 Red ginger, freshwater fish, goat, Vegetables, banana & tempe, and paddy rice in Siak District

 Projects with 3 villages:

 Projects with 24 villages:

-Paddy rice, Moringa, honey, vegetables freshwater fish, and chicken in Kapuas Hulu
+Paddy rice, Moringa, honey, vegetables freshwater fish, pigs, goat, eggs and chicken in Kapuas Hulu

 Strong partnerships between governments, the private sector, and civil society are required to achieve sustainable development.
 Many of our projects involve collaboration with partners.
 These partnerships allow GAR to harness the right expertise and resources to effectively execute, scale and sustain these projects.
 The partnership models are tailored to the needs of each project.

 GAR, together with L’Oreal (2017-2020), Nestle (2021 onwards), and the support of the South Pole Group, are rehabilitating and conserving more than 2,000 hectares of degraded peatlands in GAR’s subsidiary, PT Agro Lestari Mandiri (PT AMNL), in West Kalimantan.

 The project covers hydrological management and ecological restoration of peatland within the surrounding villages.
 Along with rehabilitating 2,000 hectares of peatland, 600 hectares are allocated for sustainable livelihood programmes for nine villages surrounding the concession.
 The livelihood programmes helps villagers grow their own and more varied food.
 Selling excess crops in local markets generates additional income.
 Read the full case study here.